What We Offer

 Asylum seekers and refugees have lived through a traumatic past and face an unknown future.
 The Centre aims to be a sanctuary in a hostile world.
 Thanks to the commitment of our staff, volunteers and donors, we are able to offer emotional and practical support to people who often find doors closed to them elsewhere.

-We offer a warm meal twice-weekly at our Drop-In Cafés.
-We give food parcels and clothing to the destitute and also cover their travel costs to the Centre.
+We offer a warm meal twice-weekly at our Drop-In Cafés when local businesses like Pret a Manger, Gail’s Bakery and Nando’s donate food.
+We give clothing to the destitute and also contribute to their travel costs to the Centre.

 - Immigration and asylum